usermac/aiwork/README.md

 # aiwork
+v3
+2023-11-06 - v3 change log:
+I wanted an autopilot so I created that too.
+It lets the machine "ask AI" as many times as you like. (and does auto-clean up, see next item.)
+Added a script to clean up the response if its has extra text and has the markdown code symbols "```".
+This is automatic with Autopilot.
+It is manual otherwise with a button on the result tab.
+OpenAI Dev Day 2023 was today so I changed the model from "gpt-4" to "gpt-4-1106-preview".
+Welcome to change this to your liking.
+Added to the script menu: CTRL/CMD+1 = "Ask AI" Changed tab fields' anchors for resize for front end and result tab. added "ask_button_push_count" field.
+I adjusted the script to add each time the "Ask AI" button is pushed and show it on the results tab.
+Added clipboard script to copy fields with icons beginning with result tab.
+Done in the OpenAI web UI style. added mark and mark log
+Added "about..." link to GitHub
+Added extra help in the tool tip for "ai_message" using the shift key Added to script menu: #1 is "Ask AI", #2 is nav to front end tab, and #3 is nav to result tab (added these last two script for just this purpose.)
+File Option icon added to file.
+Made by DALL•E 3 in a single web request.
+- Brian

+Functionally, you can ignore this update as v2 works fine as is.
+It even does ExecuteSQL statements which I didn't think of trying until now but they work or get close.

+v2
 _2023-11-04 update - And now a recovery from the low quality results of the past days.
 Looks like results are getting better. - Brian_

 _2023-11-01 update - It appears OpenAI's model is updated from what I've read from tech news and I would agree as my results have been worse since Halloween through today.
 It was good while it lasted. - Brian_